 - A weekly grocery bill for one person is usually between $80 - $280.
 You can save money by buying groceries at supermarkets including Coles, Woolworths and Aldi.
 Shopping at fresh food markets like Paddy's Market can save you money too.

 - Buying lunch on campus is a more expensive option, with most meals costing $10 -15 each.
-Buy a USU ACCESS Card to purchase food and drinks at USU food outlets on campus to save around 15%.
+Join the USU Access Rewards program and get 10% discount to purchase food and drinks at USU food outlets on campus.

 - Put aside around $80 - $150 per week for entertainment and socialising.
 Lots of places including movie cinemas offer student discounts so keep your student card with you.